 Trailblazing Better Ways to Deliver Services for Over 90 Years

-Our goal is to expand access and affordability for services for children with disabilities and their families.
-By consistently providing the highest-quality services available in Northern California, ESNorCal can ensure:
+Our goal is to expand access and affordability of direct services for children and individuals with developmental disabilities and their families.
+By consistently providing high-quality services throughout Northern California, we can ensure:

-- Children with disabilities will receive the customized, educational and behavioral health services needed to gain the skills necessary for active participation in their communities.
+- Children and individuals with developmental disabilities will receive the customized educational and behavioral health services needed to gain the skills necessary for active participation in their communities.

-- All families of children with disabilities will receive the support they need to have peace of mind that their children are receiving the best educational and behavioral health services available in Northern California.
+- All families of children and individuals with developmental disabilities will receive the support they need to have peace of mind, respite and guidance.

-- All children with autism or developmental disabilities will have access to the highest-quality, customized, educational services, enabling them to maximize their independence and maintain optimum health.
+- All children and individuals with autism or other developmental disabilities will have access to the highest-quality, customized services, enabling them to maximize their independence.